Barley & Sage

 Whipped Cream

-• While the biscuits and strawberries are cooling, make the whipped cream.
-Add the heavy cream to a large bowl with the powdered sugar and vanilla extract.
+• Add the cold heavy cream to a large bowl with the powdered sugar and vanilla bean paste.
 Beat on high with a hand mixer until thickened and medium peaks form.

 • Simply slice the biscuits in half and layer with roasted strawberries, whipped cream, and sliced fresh basil.